Freshwater Aquarium Plant Care;

 *Seachem Acid Buffer for countering Alkaline Buffer for CO2 production

 *Hydro Sponge Aquarium Filters

 Biogenic decalcification is also problem in systems with high carbonate hardness where there is insufficient CO2 in solution.

 Adding peat moss, pillow moss or almond leaves can help with this aspect of biogenic decalcification.
 It will also cut back (but not eliminate) sources of minerals such as ferts or Wonder Shells.

 A number of species of aquatic plants (such as Elodea/Anacharis) can absorb the bicarbonate ion, keep the CO2, and excrete hydroxide.
 They tend to live in crowded conditions where there is not much flow-through of water, and, in good light, they can raise the pH to 10.
 They often precipitate calcium carbonate on their leaves.

 Effect of Aeration (air stones etc.) on CO2.

-The other problem is since plants themselves use oxygen at night, this can be deadly to fish when photosynthesis of plants ceases, so here are a few suggestions:
+The other problem is since plants themselves use oxygen at night once they stop photosynthesizing, NOT CO2, this can be deadly to fish when plant photosynthesis ceases.

 CO2 GENERATORS, Basic, DIY, Professional: